johbar/text-extraction-service/README.md

 With the current `purego`-based implementation there is not even a compile-time dependency on Poppler or MuPDF.
 But these libraries can still be loaded at runtime and will run in the same address space, just like any other dynamically linked library.

-I'm not an OSS license expert but considering these issues putting TES under GPL by default seems the safest approach to be compliant, even if, with Apache/2-licensed PDFium being the default implementation, there is no actual integration with GPL libs by default.
+I'm not an OSS license expert but considering these issues putting TES under GPL by default seems the safest approach to be compliant, even if, with Apache-2-licensed PDFium being the default implementation, there is no actual integration with GPL libs by default.

 Nevertheless, if you intend to fork this project and remove the GPL-related code in favor of PDFium only, feel free to put it under Apache-2 license.

 ## Design Goals (and some words on the development of TES)

 Coming from a Java stack I wanted to build a solution for PDF to text conversion that offered better quality and performance than Apache PDFBox and Tika.
-Poppler and MuPDF were well-established PDF libs with a C interface I examined and included in this service first.
+Poppler and MuPDF were well-established PDF libs with a C interface I examined and included in this service at first.
 Later I discovered PDFium as an additional FOSS solution.

 Initially I used `cgo` to integrate these libs with Go (using open source wrappers like [go-pdfium](https://github.com/klippa-app/go-pdfium) and [go-fitz](https://github.com/gen2brain/go-fitz) or even writing my own for Poppler).